 "Slow down?!"
 Carter yelped.
 "Good God, man, why?!
 We'll be sitting ducks for the Gate Guard on the Sirius side!
 Screw the traffic controllers, why can't we just go through the hyper hole at full tilt?"

 "Two words," the pilot replied sternly, "Boundary shear.
-Anything inside the hyper hole when it crosses the plane appears on the other side of the link.
-Anything outside the hole doesn't.
+A hyper hole is only 200 meters across.
+Anything inside that radius when it crosses the plane appears on the other side of the link.
+Anything outside the radius doesn't.
 If part of this spacecraft intersects the edge of the hole, the part of it that's sticking out past the edge will stay in Sirian space.
 The boundary acts like an infinitely-sharp knife.
 Even at low speeds, boundary-shear incidents happen about once or twice a year due to pilot error.
 If we go barrelling toward that little two-hundred-meter target at thousands of kilometers per second — which I'll remind you is both moving in orbit around Sirius A and very slowly rotating in synch with the hole it's linked to — we'll be lucky to even hit it, much less to hit the dead center."

 Carter cringed.
 He turned to one of his aides.
 "Is our missile ready yet?"